 Agile methodologies are far more successful than traditional approaches for producing consistently high-quality work.
 When you're considering whether or not to hire front-end developers, it's vital that you take any company's agile capabilities into account.

 By doing so, you can ensure your project is getting everything it needs to succeed.
 If an agency doesn't use agile practices, they probably don't have much experience with software development in general.

 In addition to asking more traditional interview questions (and getting straight answers about their education, skill set, and prior experience), hiring managers should take time to vet prospective employees.

-We sign strict non disclosure agreement & IPR with our esteemed clients.
-However, some clients came forward to appreciate our hard work by providing us video and textual testimonials for our work.
+We sign strict non-disclosure agreements & IPR with our esteemed clients.
+However, some clients came forward to appreciate our hard work by providing video and textual testimonials for our work.
 Here are a few testimonials sent by some of our esteemed clients from across the globe:

 We were very afraid that there is no agency that will deliver the quality that we were looking for.
 Pixelcrayons turned out to be a very good solution.
 Since day one, we were engaging in the product development.
 At the begining, I thought it's gonna be a very hard road...

 PixelCrayon’s management has been very knowledgeable & flexible with assigning right resources.
 The developers are skilled, focussed, and professional who have delivered their thoughts on time.
 Definitely would recommend PixelCrayons and would use them again...

 Hi, My Name is Nikhil and I run a website called www.proadviser.com.au and it is essentially an online market place where clients can get quotes from, financially advices, accountant lawyer...
 I don't really have any issues while working with financially advices, accountant lawyer...

 Celler Angels has been using PixelCrayons for about six or seven months and as a virtual company it's extremely important to have deadline met, content delivered, promises kept.
 Everything that PixelCrayons has delivered so far has been top notch...